krainboltgreene/farsight.js/README.md

 # farsight

+Ever paste a URL into a comment field and see a preview of that website?
+This library gives you that feature.

-This library is meant for the browser, but works on any platform.
+This library works on any platform that can make HTTP requests.

 Given a URI it returns information.